 August: InsuranceSpend August reviewing and updating your insurance.
 Start with your short-term insurance and check that all your assets are insured – take photos and keep any proof of ownership details such as invoices in your insurance file.
 Also check the amount insured on assets such as your car to see if they are insured at market value or if they are over or under-insured.
 And check on your excess amounts – if you can cover a higher excess with your emergency funds you may be able to reduce your premium.

-Your life insurance, disability insurance, dread disease and income protection also need an annual review.
+Your life insurance, disability insurance and dread disease also need an annual review.
 Do you have enough cover, have your circumstances changed – did you get married, have a baby, take a new job or get a salary increase?
 It’s a good idea to consider increasing your sum assured when your salary increases to make sure you have enough cover.

 Finally take a look at your funeral cover – is it enough, are the beneficiary details up to date and do they know how the policy works?